jdortiz/rust-jobs/Design.md

 Body: Empty
 Responses:
 - 200 -> Job successfull queried.
 Response contains the file as text/plain with the job output.
 - 400 -> Bad request (Wrong uuid format)
 - 401 -> Unauthorized (No token)
 - 403 -> Forbiden (job created by another user)
+- 404 -> Job not found
 ```

 ### Implementation ###